eshwes01/FoodQuiz/README.md

 ## Responsive design

-Media query for Medium and small devices has applied in CSS when developing however there still need to make some improvements in layout of the mobile devices.
+Media query for medium and small devices has applied in CSS when developing however there still need to make some improvements in layout of the mobile devices.

 # UX/UI

+ Single page quiz page with interactive features.

 ## 1. Target Audience